 Artists for March 11, 2017

 Scott Hartmann is a trombonist and teacher.
 Currently he is the trombone instructor at the Yale University School of Music and a frequent guest clinician and teacher throughout the world.

 Scott's performing career has been primarily as a chamber musician and soloist.
 He began his chamber music career as a member of the Empire Brass and now performs and records regularly with numerous ensembles including - Proteus 7, Millennium Brass, the Brass Band of Battle Creek, the Yale Brass Trio and Four of a Kind.
 Also, Scott often performs as a soloist in recitals or with large ensembles.

 Mr. Hartmann grew up in Elmira, New York and attended the Eastman School of Music where he received his Bachelor of Music Degree in Music Education and Performance and a Master of Music degree in Trombone Performance.
 He studied with David Ritchie (1977-78) and john Marcellus (1978-83).
 Other important teachers were Douglas Durnin (1974-77) and Alan Stander (1978).

 Michael Garasi, clinician

 With a gift for understanding and motivating youth ensembles, Mr. Garasi has spent years investing in the lives of young musicians.
-He has held positions as the Artistic Director of the Brevard Symphony Youth Orchestra, as the conductor of the Florida Symphony Youth Philharmonia and has guest conducted youth orchestras and bands in Florida, Texas, Michigan and New Mexico.
+Currently he leads the Brass Band of Battle Creek Youth Band and has held positions as the Artistic Director of the Brevard Symphony Youth Orchestra, as the Conductor of the Florida Symphony Youth Philharmonia and has guest conducted youth orchestras and bands in Florida, Texas, Michigan and New Mexico.

 Mr. Garasi has had the privilege of accompanying such outstanding brass soloists as Philip Smith, Jens Lindemann, Rex Richardson, Chris Jades, Steven Mead and Robert and David Childs.